ewilansky/devops_demo/README.md

 3. In all files with a prefix ending in _password.txt, use this value: `t7jsqtnL`

+### Setting Hostname Alias

+1. This solution uses a certificate for the reverse proxy.
+The certificate commonname (CN) is my.dev.
+Therefore, add this hostname to your hosts file.
+The entry should look something like this:

+   `127.0.0.1 localhost my.dev`

 ### Starting the Pipeline

 1. Verify that there are no containers already running: